-05.04.01 Length of Spinnaker Leech (SL): is the distance from Head Point to Clew Point, measured along the sail's edge.

-Spinnaker Half Width (SMG): is the distance between the Half Leech Points Spinnaker Foot Length (SF): is the distance between the Clew Points
+Length of Spinnaker Leech (SL): is the distance from Head Point to Clew Point, measured along the sail's edge.
+Spinnaker Half Width (SMG): is the distance between the Half Leech Points

-05.04.02 For measurement as a Spinnaker , a Sail shall have the following characteristics: a.
-Leeches are of equal length. b.
-The Sail is symmetrical about a line joining the Head Point to the centre of the Foot .
-05.04.03 The Half Width (SMG) shall not be taken as less than 75% of the Foot Length (SF).
-05.04.04 Sail Area of Spinnaker (SMS) is given by: SMS = SL (4 SMG + SF) /6 05.04.05 SMS shall not be greater than 19,60 square metres.
-05.04.06 The distance the Headsail halyard and the Spinnaker halyard, or between one of these halyards and the forestay Rigging Point shall not be larger than 0.20 metre.
-The measurement of the halyards is taken between the centrelines of the halyards, held perpendicular to the front of the Mast.
-05.04.07 Spinnakers made according to the former Measurement Rules (edition 2002 or earlier) are allowed, they may no longer be made since January 1 st , 2005.
+5.4.2 For measurement as a Spinnaker, a Sail shall have the following characteristics:

+- a.
+Leeches are of equal length. - b.
+The Sail is symmetrical about a line joining the Head Point to the centre of the Foot. - 5.4.3 The Half Width (SMG) shall not be taken as less than 75% of the Foot Length (SF). - 5.4.4 Sail Area of Spinnaker (SMS) is given by:

+$$SMS = SL (4 SMG + SF) / 6$$

+- 5.4.5 SMS shall not be greater than 19,60 square metres. - 5.4.6 The distance the Headsail halyard and the Spinnaker halyard, or between one of these halyards and the forestay Rigging Point shall not be larger than 0.20 metre.
+The measurement of the halyards is taken between the centrelines of the halyards, held perpendicular to the front of the Mast. - 5.4.7 Spinnakers made according to the former Measurement Rules (edition 2002 or earlier) are allowed, they may no longer be made since January 1st, 2005.
 A copy of the 2002 rule can be found in Appendix 3.
-05.04.08 For a test period of five years beginning January 1 st , 2005, asymmetrical spinnakers are admitted according to provisional rules, published in Appendix 4 (A4.01 and A4.02).
-These rules may be modified yearly.
-The test period is extended by 3 years until December 31 st , 2012.

-05.05.00 Spinnaker Pole 05.05.01 A spare Spinnaker Pole may be carried on board and used as a replacement of a broken pole whilst racing.
-05.05.02 The Spinnaker Pole Extension (SPL) shall be measured from the forward side of the Mast to the extreme outboard end of the Spinnaker Pole , set on its fitting on the Mast in a horizontal position on the centre line of the Boat .
+05.05.00 Spinnaker Pole

+- 5.5.1 A spare Spinnaker Pole may be carried on board and used as a replacement of a broken pole whilst racing. - 5.5.2 The Spinnaker Pole Extension (SPL) shall be measured from the forward side of the Mast to the extreme outboard end of the Spinnaker Pole, set on its fitting on the Mast in a horizontal position on the centre line of the Boat.
 This changes ERS F.14.1.

 An automatic Spinnaker Pole shall be set from the cockpit in its outermost position and measured with no other tension applied.

-05.05.03 The Spinnaker Pole extension (SPL) shall not be greater than 2,25 metres.
+5.5.3 The Spinnaker Pole extension (SPL) shall not be greater than 2,25 metres.